iso 27001 statement of applicability

 So, if you are contemplating getting your organization ISO 27001 certified, this article is a must-read.
 Upon reading, you will understand what a Statement of Applicability (SOA) is, why it is critical in your certification process, and how to develop your SOA.
 Bonus: A downloadable SOA document template.

-What is the ISO 27001 Statement of Applicability?
+What is the ISO 27001 Statement of Applicability (SOA)?

 • List of controls identified as a response to the identified risks

-• An explanation for the choice of controls, how they have been implemented, and reasons for the omission of controls, where applicable)
+• Explain the choice of controls, how they have been implemented, and reasons for the omission of controls, where applicable)

 The SOA must be reviewed and approved by the management or relevant authority in the organization.
 And given the details of an organization’s security controls, the SOA should be treated as a confidential document.